 If not explicitly set by a script, value is established by the UI framework in which ScriptUI is employed, and is based on such attributes of the element as its text, font, font size, icon size, and other UI framework-specific attributes.A script can explicitly set preferredSize before the layout manager is invoked in order to establish an element size other than the default.

-An object that contains one or more creation properties of the container (properties used only when the element is created).
+An object that contains one or more creation properties of the control (properties used only when the element is created).

 |shortcutKey||String||r/w||The key sequence that invokes the |